• Skip to main content

 • Use a few tablespoons of infused oil for drizzling.

-• Swirl in some extra herby flavor using 1-2 tbsp pesto or gremolata.
+• Swirl in some extra herby flavor using 1-2 tablespoon pesto or gremolata.

 • Blend in half a cup of flavor boosters like roasted red peppers or caponata.